Inkluzitron/Inkluzitron/README.md

 ## Production deployment

-Docker is recommended for production deployment.
-The `src/` directory contains the necessary files to create docker image.
+Using Docker is recommended for production deployment.
+All files necessary can be found in the `src` directory.

 ### Local build

-1) Switch to `src/` directory (`cd src/`).
+1) Enter the `src/` directory (`cd src/`).
-2) Copy the `environment.template.env` file and name it `environment.env` and fill the required values.
+2) Create a copy of the `environment.template.env` file named `environment.env`, and fill the required values inside.
 3) Run `docker-compose up`.
-The bot should automatically build and run.
+The bot should be automatically built and run.

 ### DockerHub image

-Prepare environment file (first two steps in local build chapter) and run these commands:
+Prepare your environment file (first two steps in section Local build), and then run these commands:

 ```sh
 docker pull misha12/inkluzitron